run2780/AWS-Projects/AWS Networking/Launching VPC Resources/Readme.md

 ## Speeding up VPC creation
 I created a VPC MyWork VPC in a traditional way using AWS console.
 Created public and private Subnets, Internet gateway, Public Security group, public and Private Network ACL

 Again, I used an alternative way to set up an Amazon VPC!
 This ia an addition to see how quick VPC can be set up using this wizard.
+Instead of manually configuring route tables, subnets, and gateways step by step, the wizard instantly provisioned those resources in a structured way.

 * Head back to your VPC console.
 * From the left hand navigation bar, select Your VPCs.